-Directive 2001/42/EC of the European Parliament and of the Council of Ministers, of 27th June 2001, on the Assessment of the Effects of Certain Plans and Programmes on the Environment, referred to hereafter as the SEA Directive, introduced the requirement that SEA be carried out on plans and programmes which are prepared for a number of sectors, including transport.
+Directive 2001/42/EC of the European Parliament and of the Council of Ministers, of

+27th June 2001, on the Assessment of the Effects of Certain Plans and Programmes on the Environment, referred to hereafter as the SEA Directive, introduced the requirement that SEA be carried out on plans and programmes which are prepared for a number of sectors, including transport.

 The SEA Directive was transposed into Irish Law through the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (Statutory Instrument Number (SI No. 435 of 2004) and the Planning and Development (Strategic Environmental Assessment) Regulations 2004 (SI No. 436 of 2004).
 Both sets of Regulations became operational on 21st July 2004.
-The Regulations have been amended by the European Communities (Environmental Assessment of Certain Plans and Programmes) (Amendment) Regulations 2011 (SI No. 200 of 2011) and the Planning and Development Environmental (Strategic Assessment) (Amendment) Regulations 2011 (SI No. 201 of 2011).
+The Regulations have been amended by the European Communities (Environmental Assessment of Certain Plans and Programmes) (Amendment) Regulations 2011 (SI No. 200 of 2011) and the Planning and Development (Strategic Environmental Assessment) (Amendment) Regulations 2011 (SI No. 201 of 2011).

-1.4 Implications for the Draft Plan
+1.4 Implications for the Plan

 Article 9 of the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004, as amended, sets out criteria for determining whether SEA should be undertaken on certain types of plans.
 Considering these criteria, the National Transport Authority concluded that an SEA was required for the Plan, as it comprises a 'plan or programme' as defined by the SEA Directive which is likely to have significant environmental effects.

-The findings of the SEA are expressed in this Environmental Report, which accompanies the Draft Plan on public display and may be altered in order to take account of recommendations contained in submissions and/or in order to take account of any changes which are made to the Draft Plan on foot of submissions.
-The National Transport Authority will take into account the findings of this report and other related SEA output during their consideration of the Draft Plan and before it is finalised.
-When the Plan is finalised and formally adopted by the Minister for Transport, Tourism and Sport, an SEA Statement will be prepared which will summarise, inter alia, how environmental considerations have been integrated into the Plan.
+The findings of the SEA are expressed in this Environmental Report, an earlier version of which accompanied the Draft Plan on public display and was altered in order to take account of recommendations contained in submissions and in order to take account of changes that were made to the Draft Plan on foot of submissions.
+The findings of this report and other related SEA output is taken into account during the consideration of the Plan and before it is finalised.
+On finalisation of the Plan, an SEA Statement is prepared which summarises, inter alia, how environmental considerations have been integrated into the Plan.

-Section 2 The Draft Plan
+Section 2 The Plan